gikonekos/PLAY3-Archive/reconstruction/play3_binary_header_analysis.md

 # PLAY3 Binary Header Analysis

-Reference binaries used for header comparison are included in `reconstruction/arc`.

 This document analyzes the machine-language file header used by the historical `PLAY3` binary and compares it with other real SHARP PC-E500 series machine-language binaries.

 Reference comparison files used here are included in: